soxueren/atsd/installation/redhat-centos-offline.md

 > See a RedHat [note](https://access.redhat.com/solutions/10154) on using yum to download packages without installation.

+> If some of the above dependencies are not found, for example in case of installation on new systems, run sudo yum update to upgrade all packages on your operating system to the latest versions.

 Copy the downloaded *.rpm packages to the target machine and install them as follows:

 ```sh